phaserjs/phaser/README.md

 window.Phaser = require('phaser/build/custom/phaser-split')
 ```

-If you build a custom version of Phaser it will split the 3 core libs out into their own files, allowing you to require them as above.
+If you build a custom version of Phaser 1 it will split the 3 core libs out into their own files, allowing you to require them as above.

 We appreciate this is just a band-aid, and not a proper use of modules, but please understand it was never built to be used this way.
 You're trying to fit a square peg in a round browserify-shaped hole, so compromises have to be made.
 Please don't open GitHub issues about it as we've no intention of changing Phaser at this stage of its life.
-Full module based development is being undertaken in Lazer, the next iteration of the Phaser framework.
+Full module based development is supported in Phaser 3.

 ### Webpack

-Starting from Phaser 2.4.5 we now include a custom build for Webpack.
+Starting from Phaser 2.4.5 we included a custom build for Webpack.

 You need to add `p2` as a dependency.